This article assumes you're

 The first thing to do in relating well to a wounded minor child is to

-objectively assess (a) the nurtur-ance level of their home and family, and
+nurturance level of their home and family, and

-assume s/he "should" be-have like kids from idealized high-nurturance
+assume s/he "should" behave like kids from idealized high-nurturance

 environments.
 That's like scorning a poodle for not behaving like a dolphin.